Lake Titicaca, wonder of the Andes in Bolivia

 1 Full DayDiscover the wonders of the mystic Isla del Sol (Sun Island), cradle of the Inca Empire.
 The full day tour will take you from the city of La Paz through the altiplano and crossing the Lake Titicaca to the inca ruins and incredible panoramic views.

-Full Day (6 hours)Visit Huatajata community and enjoy a journey by the highlands admiring incredible views of the sacred islands and Titicaca Minor Lake.
-Enjoy a stroll and visit the home of the indigenous Totora ships builders, ships that travel by the highest navigable lake in the world.
+Full Day (6 hours)Visit Huatajata community and enjoy a journey through the Bolivian highlands admiring incredible views of the sacred islands and Titicaca Minor Lake.
+Enjoy a stroll and visit the home of the indigenous Totora ships builders.
+These totora reed ships are used to sail on the highest navigable lake in the world.

 2 days - 1 nightTravel trough the Altiplano (High Plateau) enjoying beautiful desert landscapes.
 Discover the Sacred Lake of the Incas sailing by its deep blue waters.
 Complete your Andean adventure trekking in the Sun Island visiting the most significant ruins of the Incas Empire